I hope you’re all in the mood for a little excursion with your tastebuds!

 Add the nuts to a small skillet over low heat and stir constantly until nicely toasted, being careful not to burn.
 Season with salt and set aside for the moment.

 Wash oranges and use a box grater to grate the orange skins and remove as much zest as possible, stopping at the white.
 Slice oranges in half and use a lemon juicer to squeeze out juices.
-Heat the olive oil in a large skillet or a shallow wide-mouthed pot over medium high heat and add the onions and your zest shreds.
+Heat the olive oil in a large non-stick skillet over medium high heat and add the onions and your zest shreds.
 Cook for 2-3 minutes while stirring until onions are getting translucent.
 Pour in chicken broth, orange juice, and spices, then stir over heat for 3-4 minutes until part of the liquid has evaporated.
 Add the sugar and most of the dried fruit (save back a little to sprinkle on top) and cook for another 3-4 minutes until fruit is softened and more liquid has cooked off.

 Reduce heat to low then add the rice and gently stir with a blunt tool (such as a rubber spatula or spoon) to avoid breaking your grains.
 Add most of the toasted nuts (save some of these for the top too) and stir to combine, then season to taste with additional salt and pepper.
 Cover pan and cook over low heat for about 10 minutes, stirring often.